earthai-tech/watex/docs/view.rst

 Plot Categorical Features Comparison :meth:`~watex.view.ExPlot.plotcutcomparison`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :meth:`~watex.view.ExPlot.plotcutcomparison` compares the quantile values of ordinal categories.
-It simulates that the the bining of `xname` into a `q` quantiles, and `yname` into `bins`.
-Plot is normalized so its fills all the vertical area which makes easy to see that in the `4*q %` quantiles.
+It stimulates the bining of `xname` into a `q` quantiles, and `yname` into `bins`.
+The plot is normalized so it fills all the vertical area which makes it easy to see that in the `4*q %` quantiles.
 Note that `xname` and `yname` are vectors or keys in data variables that specify positions on the `x` and `y` axes.
-Both are the column names to consider.
-Should be items in the dataframe columns.
+Both are column names to consider.
+Should be items in the data frame columns.
 Raise an error if elements do not exist.
-Here is an example of
-`sfi` (:func:`~watex.utils.exmath.sfi`) and `ohmS` (:func:`~watex.utils.exmath.ohmicArea`):
+Here is an example of `sfi` (:func:`~watex.utils.exmath.sfi`) and `ohmS` (:func:`~watex.utils.exmath.ohmicArea`):

 .. code-block:: python